Lu-weiting/ts-opentelemetry-weaver/README.md

 ## 🙏 Acknowledgments

 - Inspired by runtime monkey-patching of OpenTelemetry Instrumentation libraries
-- Thanks to @Pathors.
-As the Pathors system has grown, the need for monitoring has also increased, and during the process of introducing OTel, I was inspired with the idea of developing this tool.
+- Thanks to [@Pathors](https://pathors.com/).
+As a intern in @Pathors, I was inspired with the idea of developing this tool during the process of integrating OTel.
 - Leverages TypeScript Compiler API for AST transformations

 ## 🔗 Related Projects